ms-iot/content/en-US/Docs/cloud_intro.md

 ---
 layout: docs
-title: Cloud Programming for IoT Core - an Introduction
+title: Cloud programming
 description: Describes why connect to the cloud and the purpose of different applicable Azure services
 keyword: Cloud, Azure
 permalink: /en-US/Docs/cloud-intro.htm
 lang: en-US
 ---

-# Cloud Programming for IoT Core - an Introduction
+# Cloud programming

 The Internet of Things is built on cloud computing.
 The ability to communicate with the cloud and derive insight from the data is an essential part of any IoT